JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 <p class="caption">(\#fig:unnamed-chunk-13)Setting the seed in the Shiny app.</p>
 </div>

-If you ["codify" your selected options](#codify), this code will also set the seed as the same value, such that a stimulus list can be reproduced outside of the shiny app.
+If you ["codify" your selected options](#codify), the generated code will also set the seed as the same value, such that a stimulus list can be reproduced outside of the shiny app.

 <div class="danger">
 <p>Note that in order to reproduce stimulus lists generated with R code within the shiny app, the seed should be set using the <code>seed</code> argument of the <code>generate()</code> and <code>split_random()</code> functions.
 See <a href="advanced-stimulus-generation#random-seeds">this section</a> on random seeds in the generate pipeline for some examples.</p>